Karavan-Trailers/Document-Management-Syteline-and-You/General_Notes.md

  + Check what is linked to the Job Order form

  + Her releated documents are not showing up due to a browser cache issue

+### Receving and Customer Service

+ + Add a Customer Pick List
+   + (Sort of like for the job pick list but at this time they add notes alot and then scan them in MOSTLY FOR UPS)